A new research has found out that the Mediterranean can reduce symptoms linked to conditions likeheart disease, diabetes and metabolic disorders.

 Mediterranean diet comprise of plenty of olive oil, nuts, whole grains, seeds, beans, yoghurt or cheese, fish, poultry, wine in moderation and small portion of meat.
 Meat from all animals should be taken in small quantities.

-This study involved randomly selected 5,801 adults aged between 55 and 80 who were considered at a higher risk for developing heart disease.
+This study involved randomly selected 5,801 adults aged between 55 and 80 who were considered at higher risk for developing heart disease.
 They were advised to choose from three diets which included low-fat diet, a Mediterranean diet plus olive oil, and Mediterranean diet plus extra nuts.
-The low-fat diet was for the control* group.
+The low-fat diet was for the control group.

 On average, the researchers made 4.8 years follow up on the participants.
 At the end of the study they didn’t find any difference in the number of participants who developed metabolic syndrome.
 This suggests that regardless of being higher in fat, Mediterranean diet didn’t make metabolic function any worse.